 If you see a lock icon next to a disk partition, the partition is currently mounted and cannot be resized, deleted, or anything else.
 To unmount it, right-click on it and select “Unmount.”
 The lock should then disappear, allowing you to modify the partition.

 However, if you see an error like “Couldn’t unmount … target is busy,” it might be because it’s a live partition that your OS is installed on.
 Of course, this won’t be a problem with a Live USB.

 Create and Resize Partitions with GParted

-You can now Delete a partition to create a new one in another format or you can resize the partition.
-While resizing is relatively safer, you’ll have to make sure you don’t resize enough to delete the data stored.
-For instance, if you have 4GB of data on a partition, you should probably keep its size well over 4GB.
-To resize, Right-click on it and select Resize/Move.
+With GParted, you can delete a partition to create a new one in another format or resize the partition.
+While resizing is relatively safer, you’ll have to ensure you don’t resize enough to delete the stored data.

-GParted lets you drag and resize partitions as well as input the exact size from the keyboard.
+Additionally, GParted lets you drag and resize partitions and input the exact size from the keyboard.

 Everything you do in GParted is only a preview.
-Nothing you did matters yet and it won’t until you apply those changes.
-Click on the Apply button at the top to apply the changes you’ve made.
-Click Close when the changes are applied and you’re done.
+Nothing you did matters yet, and it won’t until you apply those changes.

 So click on the “Apply” button at the top to apply your changes.
 Hit “Close” when the changes are applied, and you’re done.